tranvansang/express-transformer/README.md

     - `(optional) options: Object`: the options object which will be passed to `.transform()`.
      It is highly recommended to set `validateOnly` option here to explicitly indicate that your plugin is a validator or a transformer.

 It is recommended to make use of the exported `TransformationError` error when throwing an error.

+To extend

 ## Utility functions